 DLG SUBGRAnting program

-To broaden partner participation in the Digital Library of Georgia (DLG), DLG is soliciting proposals for historic digitization projects costing up to $7500 from non-profit Georgia cultural heritage institutions.
+To broaden partner participation in the Digital Library of Georgia (DLG), DLG is soliciting proposals for historic digitization projects costing up to $7500 in DLG services from non-profit Georgia cultural heritage institutions.
 Applicant organizations must be open to the public, and their collections must be available for public research either by appointment or through regular hours.
 Project metadata will be included in the DLG portal and the Digital Public Library of America (DPLA).
 Projects may include the reformatting of textual materials (not including newspapers), graphic materials, or audio-visual materials.
-Applicants should have materials prepared for a project start date of January 1, 2019.
+Applicants should have materials prepared for a project start date of July 1, 2020.

 Selection of materials or collections to digitize will be made in accordance with the DLG's Collection Development Policy and will depend on the availability of resources and funding.
 Applications will be reviewed based on the following criteria: